MadPatrick/somfy/README.md

 After completing the field the devices will be created in your Devices section.

+## Slider status in Domoticz
+The slider status of the created devices can be changed if this does not meet your requirements Some people like to heve slider with status **Open** at 0% and **Close** at 100% You can change this per devies if you edit the device and click the box "Reverse Position" (To set the position correctly move your devices a few time)

 ## Update the plugin:
 ```
 cd domoticz/plugins/somfy